-The most popular market for Polkadot is the USDT pairing, in fact, five of the top ten pairings for DOT use USDT.
-Other popular pairings are for Bitcoin, BUSD (US dollar-pegged stablecoin), and directly for US dollars on some crypto trading platforms.
+The most popular market for Polkadot is the USDT pairing.
+Bitcoin is another popular pairing, and you can also trade directly for US dollars on some crypto trading platforms.

 Note that buying and selling crypto on cryptocurrency trading platforms comes with a few risks; crypto trading platforms hold money on your behalf and could be hacked or shut down at any point.
 This has happened several times: the most notable incident was when Mt.
-Gox, a crypto trading platform responsible for over 70% of all Bitcoin transactions in 2014, was suddenly hacked for 850,000 bitcoins.
-Most of that stolen Bitcoin is yet to be returned to customers.
+Gox, a crypto trading platform responsible for over 70% of all Bitcoin transactions in 2014, was suddenly hacked for 850,000 bitcoin.

-Some popular crypto brokerages do not yet support Polkadot, you’ll mostly find top digital currencies like Bitcoin on these platforms.
-However, on Wealthsimple, you can buy and sell Polkadot tokens directly with fiat currency.
-It’s easy to use and insured, coins are held by Gemini Trust Company LLC™.
+Some popular crypto brokerages do not support Polkadot.
+You’ll mostly find top digital currencies like Bitcoin on these platforms.
+But there are brokerages that let you buy and sell Polkadot tokens directly with fiat currency.

 If you like to use decentralized crypto trading platforms then you can use PancakeSwap to buy and sell the BSC version of the DOT token (not the real version).
 Confused?
 As PancakeSwap is built on the BSC network, not on the Polkadot network, you’re not going to get the real DOT but a BSC version.
 This method is preferable only if you love DEXs and don’t like to involve a central authority.